ni0ki/ui-components/CONTRIBUTING.md

 yarn build
 ```

-which will generate in the folder `build` a transpiled bundle in `ES6` with the associated typing.
+which will generate in the folder `build` a transpiled and minified components as [ES6 modules](https://rollupjs.org/guide/en/#es-module-syntax) (to allow tree-shaking) with the associated typing.